Updated May 2020

 Some CRMs that are more robust actually offer cold calling software as well, which might be worth a try.
 Just keep in mind that it can become a “jack of all trades, master of none” situation.

-If you’re using RingCentral as your business phone system or communication platform, you’re good to go with pretty much all the major CRMs.
+If you’re using RingCentral as your business phone service or communication platform, you’re good to go with pretty much all the major CRMs.
 It integrates with Hubspot, Salesforce, and a number of other smaller CRMs too, like AgileCRM and Zoho.

 The call: Dialing software for cold calling